1Password/onepassword-operator/docs/fork-pr-testing.md

 Maintainer should make a sanity check of the changes and run it manually by:
 1. Putting a comment `/ok-to-test sha=<latest commit hash>` in the PR thread.
 2. `E2E Test` workflow starts.
-3. After `E2E Test` workflow finishes, the commit with a link and workflow status will appear in the thread.
+3. After `E2E Test` workflow finishes, a comment with a link to the workflow, along with its status will be posted in the PR.
 4. Maintainer can merge PR or request the changes based on the `E2E Test` results.